Skip to main content

 Client SecretDev Dashboard → Settings → Credentialsabc123def456...

-Required ScopesConfigure in Dev Dashboard → Versionsread_orders, read_customers, read_inventory
+Required ScopesConfigure in Dev Dashboard → Versionsread_orders, read_all_orders, read_customers, read_inventory